everestbt/Quantum-Jump-Monte-Carlo-Adaptive-Algorithm/README.md

 The accuracy magnitude (K) defines the smallest time that the algorithm will consider.
 It does this by taking the dt defined by the parameters T and the number of points (M) (i.e dt = T / (M-1)) and it will consider time values which are K orders of magnitude smaller.
 I suggest you define your accuracy magnitude as a function of T and M and the largest rate possible in the system

+The low memory method should only be used if you require the lower memory (surprise surprise) or if you want to do custom time lists (such as logarithmic time).
+This works by only producing the exponential matrices when they are needed, as such there should only be 1 at a time.
+This greatly reduces the memory but makes it much slower as this is the most costly action in the simulation.
+It is NOT optimised as it is not the goal of the package.
+If there is a greater interest in it, there are optimisations that can be done, I simply included it such that custom time lists could be done.

 Dependencies:
 numpy
 scipy